-In this article we explore whether a puppy should be microchipped and the role breeders play when it comes to this important aspect of your pup’s future wellbeing.
+In this article we explore whether a puppy should be microchipped before being sold.
+We also look at what role breeders like ours in SC play when it comes to this important aspect of your pup’s future wellbeing.

 First of all, what is a dog microchip and why is it so important?
 A microchip is a permanent method of electronic identification.
 They are radio-frequency implants no bigger than a grain of rice and injected under your pet’s skin between the shoulder blades.

 Owners are sometimes wary of this futuristic sounding technology - but not to worry, the microchip is not actually a tracking device.
 It requires no battery or other power source and it only stores your pet’s identification number, no other information.

 How does the puppy microchip work?

 The microchip is essentially “inactive” unless scanned when the radio waves put out by the scanner activate the chip.
 The microchip number corresponds to some basic contact information for the dog’s owner so that he/she can be contacted in the event that Fido goes missing.

 All shelters and veterinarians are equipped with microchip scanners so that if someone brings a stray dog into one of these locations, the dog’s chip can easily be scanned and his owner contacted.
 This is a valuable feature that ensures you won’t lose your dog.

 Microchips, when used correctly, are significantly more effective than collars.
 While we still recommend the use of a collar and I.D. tags, a microchip is a really important backup ID system.

 It is quite common for a dog to lose their tags or perhaps run out of the house without wearing their collar.
 In the event your pet is stolen, a collar is easily removed, but the microchip is of course permanent.
 There are numerous stories of dogs who got lost and passed through several owners before ultimately being reunited, sometimes years later, to their original owner, thanks to the use of the microchip.

 Why should you find a breeder who microchips their puppies before being sold?